cKlee/marcspec-article/article.md

 is then a reference to the data elements in all fields beginning with '3'.

 While MARC 21 does only allow digits with the range 001–999 for field tags, for conformity to ISO 2709 [10] MARCspec allows alphabetic characters too.
 More precisely the field tag may consist of ASCII numeric characters (decimal integers 0-9) and/or ASCII alphabetic characters (uppercase or lowercase, but not both) or the character '.'.
+A special field tag is 'LDR' for the leader.

 Together with spec for the field tag it is possible to reference specific repetitions of fields like with the MARCspec